luphoria/sm64vm/README.md

 # sm64vm

 ## What?
 This is an attempt to build a scripting engine VM for the Javascript port of Super Mario 64.
+The scripting language of choice is also Javascript, meaning JS is embedded in JS in this project.

 A script text area and run button are now available on the website directly below the game.